 I recommend visiting the neighborhood you have in mind and renting an Airbnb to start so you can get a feel for the area and be sure it’s a place you’d like to call home.

-As for the apartment itself, rentals can come either furnished, known as meublé, or unfurnished, non-meublé.
-While unfurnished may sound nice, that often means you need to supply many of the kitchen cabinets, oven, stove and electrical appliances as well!
+As for the apartment itself, apartment rentals are either furnished, known as meublé, or unfurnished, non-meublé.
+While unfurnished may sound nice, that often means you need to supply many of the kitchen cabinets, oven, stove, refrigerator, and all electrical appliances as well!
+So it’s not practical for a first-time move to France at all.

-In terms of pricing, renting a furnished is often more expensive than unfurnished, but it does save you the hassle of purchasing expensive pieces.
+In terms of pricing, renting a furnished apartment is often more expensive than an unfurnished one, but it does save you the hassle of purchasing expensive cabinets and furniture pieces.
+Rents in Paris are on average much lower than in any major city in the US, at least!

 How to Search for Apartments in Paris

 There are a few different ways to search for an apartment in Paris.
-Let’s go over the main ways:
+Let’s go over the main methods:

 Real Estate Agencies

 This method is best for people who have solid job contracts in Paris or large sums of money.
 Agencies can show you many different apartments and can find exactly what you’re looking for.
-The fees are not too steep either, and I saw many places that were beautiful.
+The fees are not too steep either, and I saw many beautiful places.
 The agency wanted about 300€ in fees.
 If you walk around the neighborhood you’re searching to rent in, you’ll likely come across many agencies you can walk into and speak with.

 SeLoger